hacknus/hacknus.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 PhD Student in astrophysics, based in Bern.
+I completed my Bachelor studies in Physics at the University of Zurich (UZH) and my Master studies in Applied Astrophysics at the University of Bern (UniBe).
-Doing research on comets and instrumentation.
+Currently doing my PhD at UniBe focusing on cometary and planetary research and instrumentation.

+I enjoy working on hardware and software side projects, most of them include the design, assembly and programming of electronics.